Neo-Impressionism: Evolution

 This movement's peak years lasted about five years (1886–1891), but did not end with Georges Seurat's death in 1891.
-Impressionism continued to evolve and expand over the next decade with even more distinctive characteristics.
+Neo-Impressionism continued to evolve and expand over the next decade with even more distinctive characteristics.
 Incorporation of political and social ideas, especially anarchism, started showing prominence.
 After Seurat's death by diphtheria and his friend Albert Dubois-Pillet's by smallpox in the previous year, the Neo-impressionists began to change and strengthen their image through social and political alliances.
 They forged links to the anarcho-communists movement and through this, many more young artists were attracted to this "blend of social and artistic theory".
 In the later 1890s Signac went back to his earlier belief in the visual harmony of the Neo-impressionist style, and the belief that it signified his ideals.
 He also emphasized that Neo-Impressionists were not seeking realism.
 They did not want to imitate, but instead have "the will to create the beautiful....
 We are false, false like Corot, like Carrière, false, false!
 But we also have our ideal—to which it is necessary to sacrifice everything".
 This return to an earlier style was alienating and caused fissures and tensions within the previously tight-knit community of neo-impressionists.